 Topics: Big Data, Business Analytics, Business Collaboration, Business Performance Management (BPM), CIO, Cloud Computing, Customer Performance Management (CPM), Financial Performance Management (FPM), Harvard Business Review, Information Management (IM), IT Performance Management (ITPM), Operational Performance Management (OPM), Predictive Analytics, Social Media, Technology Innovation, Wall Street Journal, Strata+Hadoop, Business Intelligence, Data Warehousing

 To maximize the potential of their investments, businesses must manage product information, yet for many businesses product information is scattered and duplicated in many systems, which leads to duplication of effort, incorrect information about product descriptions and prices and improper tracking of products, all of which increase costs and waste time.
 At the same time, for marketing products and streamlining their distribution through sales channels, making product information accessible to consumers through smartphones and tablets is essential.

-Topics: Big Data, Master Data Management, Sales, Operational Performance Management (OPM), CIO, Information Management, Business Performance Management (BPM), Commerce, Customer Performance Management (CPM), Information Management (IM), Product Information Management, Sales Performance Management (SPM), Supply Chain Performance Management (SCPM)
+Topics: Big Data, Business Performance Management (BPM), CIO, Commerce, Customer Performance Management (CPM), Information Management, Information Management (IM), Master Data Management, Operational Performance Management (OPM), Product Information Management, Sales, Sales Performance Management (SPM), Supply Chain Performance Management (SCPM)